Speaker math: Breaking down how many votes Jordan needs

 - Rep. Don Bacon (R-Neb.) said he is “opposed” to Jordan, but not “never, never.”

-- Rep. Mike Kelly (R-Neb) said he is planning to vote for Scalise.
+- Rep. Mike Kelly (R-Pa.) said he is planning to vote for Scalise.

 - Rep. Mike Lawler (R-N.Y.) is planning to vote for McCarthy.